anhnguyendepocen/quant-geo/01-Lesson.md

 ### Make a scatter plot graph

-Here we are interested in the question, is ozone concentration higher on warmer days?
-Before we compute any statistics it is a good idea to plot the data.
-The plot of choice when we have two numeric variables is the scatter plot.
+Here you are interested in the question, is ozone concentration higher on warmer days?
+Before you compute statistics you should plot our data.
+The plot of choice when you have two numeric variables is the scatter plot.

 The argument `data =` must identify a data frame by name.
 Here the data frame is named `airquality`.
+The values in the column labeled `Temp` are plotted along the horizontal axis and the values in the column labeled `Ozone` are plotted along the vertical axis.
+This is done with the `aes()` function and the `x =` and `y =` arguments.

 ```r
 ggplot(data = airquality, aes(x = Temp, y = Ozone)) +